pyinvoke/invoke/sites/docs/concepts/execution.rst

 As noted a few sections earlier, just because dependencies exist doesn't mean they're the only appropriate solution for "call one thing before another."
-Similarly, followups are useful, but they're best when you want some other task to be called "eventually" (as opposed to "always right after another task".)
+Similarly, followups are useful, but they're best when you want some other task to be called "eventually" (as opposed to "always right after".)
 They're also not the best for situations where you want a followup to run *even if* the task requesting them fails.

-For example, if we want to ensure our build-and-upload task _never_ leaves files on disk.
+For example, say we want to ensure our build-and-upload task *never* leaves files on disk.
 The previous snippet can't do this: if the network is down or the user lacks the right key, an exception would be thrown, and Invoke would never call ``clean``, leaving artifacts lying around.